orginalbusta/BF6-Ammo-Type-Analysis/README.md

 Browse all 16 weapons with detailed TTK analysis, range visualizations, and personalized ammo recommendations for each weapon!

+> **📊 Data Coverage Note:** This analysis currently covers approximately half of the weapons in Battlefield 6.
+More robust, consistent, and comprehensive data for additional weapons is expected to become available in the coming months as the community continues testing and data collection efforts.

 ## Overview

 This project analyzes how special ammunition (Hollow Point and Synthetic) extends weapon effective range by increasing headshot damage multipliers: